branaway/Japid/readme.txt

  - app/japidviews/_layouts, for placing layout templates
  - app/japidviews/_tags, for placing tag templates.

+It also creates a package for each controllers in the app/controllers/ directory/subdirectory, such as:

+ - app/japidviews/Application

+And you *usually* create a template named after the controller's action name with ".html" extension.
-Now create a package for each of your controllers in the japidviews, for example for a controller named Application,you create a package names japidviews.Application.
-This is not required, but a common way of organizing views with controller.
-Since controllers actions will call the renders directly, the templates can be put anywhere under japidviews root package.
+This is optional however, since controller actions can explicitly call the renders directly using Java invocation syntax, the templates can be put anywhere under japidviews root package.
+But it's mandetory if you use implicit template invocation, as explained later, in your controller.

-# mkdir -p japidviews/Application
+*Create the first template*

 # cd japidviews/Application
 # vi hello.html